How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 Creating a healthy work environment is essential for any organization to succeed.
 Unfriendly standard operating procedures (SOPs), congested human resources policies, and too much workplace politics can all be at odds with productivity levels among employees.
 Poor management and coordination can hamper the mental health of employees, becoming a reason for job change in a short time.
 In case this is your reason, you can explain to the recruiter how your previous working environment didn’t take into consideration the mental health of employees.

-Sample Answers Based on an Unhealthy Work Environment
+Sample Answers Based on an Unhealthy Work Environment:

 I have decided to seek new career opportunities due to the unhealthy work environment at my current job, and I am looking for a workplace that promotes positivity, teamwork, and a healthier balance between work-related stress and well-being.

-7. Expansion of Career Horizon
+17. Expansion of Career Horizon

 Let’s discuss another example of how to answer why are you leaving your current job.
 Changing jobs is often done in order to advance one’s career.
 During an interview, it can be beneficial to explain how the new job aligns with your qualifications and work experience as well as professional goals and objectives.
 You can also explain what made you decide to expand your horizons.
 Mention what you intend to achieve in your career trajectory.
 Also, you can state how the company can enhance your career objectives and how you can be an asset to them.
 However, keep it light, don’t be overly inspirational but you can be passionate with your words.

-Sample Answer Based on Expansion of Career Horizon
+Sample Answer Based on Expansion of Career Horizon:

 I am exploring a job change to expand my career horizons and gain exposure to new challenges, industries, and opportunities that will allow me to continue growing and developing as a professional.

-8. Contract Expiration/Termination
+18. Contract Expiration/Termination

 Contract expiration is the best reason for a job change in a short time.
 Nowadays, many organizations favor using contract workers instead of providing permanent employment.
 If your agreement soon expires or you are someone with a part time job desiring a new occupation, there are certain ways in which you must answer questions regarding why you want to make the changeover.

-Sample Answer Based on Contract Expiration/ Termination
+Sample Answer Based on Contract Expiration/ Termination:

-As my current contract is nearing its expiration/termination, I am actively seeking new job opportunities that align with my skills and experience and provide a platform for me to continue contributing effectively in a new professional setting.
+As my current contract is nearing its expiration/termination, I am actively seeking new job opportunities that align with my skills and experience, and provide a platform for me to continue contributing effectively in a new professional setting.

-9. Layoff
+19. Layoff

-Sample Answer Based on Layoff
+Sample Answer Based on Layoff:

 Due to recent company-wide layoffs, I am in the process of exploring new job opportunities where I can utilize my skills and expertise, contribute to a thriving organization, and secure stable employment in a more secure and growth-oriented environment.

-Tips to Remember while Answering the Reason for Job Change
+Tips to Remember While Answering the Reason for Job Change

 In the previous sections, we have discussed some of the best reasons for job change in a short time.
 Now here are some tips to help you customize an answer for yourself.